How our Bliss Filters work

 5 top family beaches in Hawaii

-While some beaches are primo for swimming, others lure those into tide pooling, snorkeling, paddleboarding, boogie-boarding and surfing.
-Especially when seeking a family-friendly beach, always bear in mind that conditions may vary with the season.
-And simply because one is noted for a particular activity, it’s best to confirm that the beach has something to engage a range of ages and ability levels.
+While some beaches are great for swimming, others lure visitors who enjoy tide pooling, snorkeling, paddleboarding, boogie-boarding and surfing.
+Especially when seeking a family-friendly beach, you should keep in mind that conditions may vary with the season.
+And simply because one might be famed for a particular activity, it’s best to confirm that the beach has something to engage a range of ages and ability levels.

-Here, then, is our pick of five top family beaches in Hawaii.
+Here, then, is our selection of five top family beaches in Hawaii.

 A couple of kids try longboarding along Waikiki Beach.